espressomd/espresso/doc/sphinx/particles.rst

  (Random walk)
-    ``mode = 1`` The monomers are randomly placed by a random walk with a steps size of ``bond_length``.
+    ``mode = 1`` The monomers are randomly placed by a random walk with a step size of ``bond_length``.

  (Pruned self-avoiding walk)
-    ``mode = 2`` The position of a monomer is randomly chosen in a distance of to the previous monomer.
+    ``mode = 2`` The position of a monomer is randomly chosen within a distance to the previous monomer.
 If the position is closer to another particle than ``shield``, the attempt is repeated up to ``max_tries`` times.
 Note, that this is not a real self-avoiding random walk, as the particle distribution is not the same.
 If you want a real self-avoiding walk, use